Wool as art material – the next step

 After happily accepting Nigel’s generous offer, we set off early in the morning with a hired trailer to collect the wool from James and Sharon.
 They helped us load it and we then carried on to Timaru.

-We arrived at Canterbury Woolscourers where we received a very warm welcome from general manager Tony, and Emily.
+We arrived at WoolWorks Timaru where we received a very warm welcome from general manager Tony, and Emily.

 Our hosts gave us a comprehensive tour of the facilities and walked us through the process as some of our wool was being scoured.
 Their knowledge and passion for wool was clearly evident.

-At the end of the highly automated scouring process, which we found impressive, our wool was baled up and loaded back on our trailer.
+At the end of the highly automated scouring process, which we found impressive, our wool was baled up and loaded back onto our trailer.

 We left for home feeling grateful, and excited by the prospects of what was to come.